-This month will help you find your energy, engagement and connection with what being your best self means to you as you continue your studies or employment at UW–Madison.
+This month will help you find your energy, engagement and connection with what being your best self means to you and your community as you continue your employment at UW–Madison.

 This conference is hosted by Learning and Talent Development in the Office of Human Resources, working in partnership with the Department of Family Medicine and Community Health.

 Beth Potter, MD, and Robin Carre, PhD, Memorial Fund Established

 A physician at the Access Community Health Center’s Wingra Family Medical Center, Dr. Potter also served as the Medical Director of Employee Health Services for UW Health from 2016-2020.
 She dedicated her career to the health of families and under-served communities, as well as the education of medical students and residents.
 In addition, she championed initiatives aimed at fostering the wellness of her health care colleagues.
 Dr. Potter was the catalyst for the UW Department of Family Medicine and Community Health’s sponsorship and active involvement in the wellness symposium.

 She also was a highly respected medical educator who taught and mentored hundreds of medical students and family medicine residents, many of whom went on to join the departmental faculty.
 Her most recent academic work focused on incorporating wellness and resiliency into education, leadership training and in the workplace.
 Potter is remembered by students and residents as a kind mentor who worked to instill the missions of education, research, patient care, and service to society.
 She led by example, showing with brilliance how to put these ideals into action.